yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 # Workshop 3: APIs and Data Scraping: Getting Twitter Data

 Code is adapted from Bhaskar Karambelkar's excellent [blog post](https://www.karambelkar.info/2015/01/how-to-use-twitters-search-rest-api-most-effectively./)\

 ## Set up a Twitter Application

-This week we are going to scrape data from the Twitter API and make some plots!
-We are going to use the Twitter REST API, which lets us query and retrieve samples of Tweets.
-To do this, you need API keys that are linked to an App that you create through your Twitter account.
-Your API keys are secret and unique to you and only you, and they gives you access to Twitter data through the API.
+This week we are going to use the `tweepy` library to scrape data from the Twitter REST API and make some plots!
+To access data through the Twitter API, you need keys associated with an App linked to your Twitter account.
+Your uniquer API keys should be kept secret!

 There are a couple of ways to get Twitter data; the REST API is just one of them.
 The others are to set up a Streamer (which streams real time tweets), or to access the Firehose (this means everything!).
-Read [this article](https://brightplanet.com/2013/06/twitter-firehose-vs-twitter-api-whats-the-difference-and-why-should-you-care/) to compare these methods.
+If you're curious, you can read [this article](https://brightplanet.com/2013/06/twitter-firehose-vs-twitter-api-whats-the-difference-and-why-should-you-care/) to compare these methods.

-The Twitter REST API is best place to start and what we will use in class.
-Follow the following steps to get your keys.
+Follow these steps to get your keys:

 + Create a Twitter account if you do not already have one.
-+ Go to [https://apps.twitter.com/](https://apps.twitter.com/) and log in with your Twitter credentials.
++ Go to [Twitter Application Management](https://apps.twitter.com/) and log in with your Twitter credentials.
-+ Click **"Create New App"** in the upper right corner
++ Click "Create New App" in the upper right corner.
-+ Fill out the form, give it a name like 'data_getter_yourname' and a description.
++ Fill out the form.
+Give it a name like 'data_getter_yourname' and a description.
 The form will ask for a website---good thing we made one of these a few week ago!
 Use your GitHub Pages site as the URL.
 Leave the Callback URL field blank.
 Agree to the terms and click "Create your Twitter application".
-+ In the next page, click on **Keys and Access Tokens** tab, and copy your "Consumer Key (API Key)" and "Consumer Key (API Secret)".
++ In the next page, click on the "Keys and Access Tokens" tab, and copy your "Consumer Key (API Key)" and "Consumer Key (API Secret)".

 ## Create a Python script to store your Twitter keys

-We need to create a Python file (`.py`) that will contain the Twitter keys.
+We need to create a Python file (`.py`) that will contain our Twitter keys.
 Open your text editor, and in the materials for the week, paste these keys into a new file called `twitter-keys.py`.
 You need to define two string variables, one for each key.
 Your code should look like this:

 ```python
 # In the file you should define two variables (these must be strings!)